 - The gel is dried and results evaluated.

 Results of Immunoelectrophoresis

-- Presence of elliptical precipitin arcs represents antigen-antibody interaction.
+- The presence of elliptical precipitin arcs represents antigen-antibody interaction.

-- Absence of formation of precipitate suggests no reaction.
+- The absence of the formation of precipitate suggests no reaction.

 - Different antigens (proteins) can be identified based on the intensity, shape, and position of the precipitation lines.